Dutch Harbor Cruise Port Guide

 • Permit also required for berry picking

-• No bears on island—but watch for foxes
+• No bears live on the island—but watch for foxes

 Getting Back to Your Ship: The Work-Backwards Method